Zines 2026

 Waiting for the Butterfly

-An intimate pursuit for the will to keep going, despite heavy loss and destruction.
+An intimate pursuit of the will to keep going, despite heavy loss and destruction.
 Hope for transformation, for a better life, is as fragile as a butterfly’s wings and more fleeting.
-Gaza’s youngest generation suffers the loss of nearly five yea…
+Gaza’s youngest generation suffers the loss of nearly five years of e…

 Don't Leave Us Behind